jreklund/php4dvd/README.md

 =======

 This site can be customized by adding your own template.
-Take a look at the tpl/adminlte/ directory and copy this directory to your own tpl directory.
+Take a look at the tpl/default/ directory and copy this directory to your own tpl directory.
 Now you can adjust the config/config.php to your template.
 Check all template files and try to adjust them to your own whishes.
 If you just want to change the color, please check config/config.defaults.php for available skins.

-THANKS TO
+Thanks to
 =======

 Thanks to cyberolf.
 He originally created php4dvd.